ContactSign inSign up

 Maintain a clean “main” branch

 A clean main branch is a development best practice and highly recommended for Chromatic.
-In practice, this means ensuring that test builds in your main branch are passing.
+This means testing your main branch to ensure builds are passing.
+It’s important to note that baselines will not persist through branching and merging unless you test your main branch.

 If the builds are a result of direct commits to main, you will need to accept changes to keep the main branch clean.
 If they’re merged from feature-branches, you will need to make sure those branches are passing before you merge into main.